SamGree/East_Flavors/README.md

    - It should also provide users with the ability to easily book more tables (**but should not choose same hour with same date, but 1 hour apart**) add or cancel their reservations.
    - Display the restaurant's menu to the user.
    - Enable users to register an account.
+   - East Flavors restaurant is co-owned by two partners who oversee daily operations.
+They manage a staff organized into two teams, ensuring the restaurant is open every day.
 -------------------
 -------------------
 ## Design Philosophy